toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Striped Transaction Rows

-Shows a light gray background on every other transaction row.
+Shows a different-color background on every other transaction row.
+See the Color for Striped Transaction Rows settings to specify the color to be used.

 ## Swap cleared and flagged columns